Best early Black Friday 2020 deals: $25 Crock-Pot, $194 AirPods Pro, $50 Keurig and more

 Welcome to Black Friday Whack-A-Mole, when early deals pop up and disappear and then (sometimes) pop up again.
 There's also Black Friday Ring Toss, the game of hoping you land the deal millions of other shoppers also want.
-Example: The long-teased TCL 55-inch Roku TV for $148 hit Walmart late yesterday -- and sold out minutes later.
+Example: The long-teased TCL 55-inch Roku TV for $148 hit Walmart earlier this week -- only to be sold out just minutes later.

-That particular deal may not come around again, but rest assured there are others.
-For example, the next Walmart early Black Friday sale starts this Saturday, Nov.
+That particular deal might not make a reappearance, but rest assured others will.
+For instance, the next Walmart early Black Friday sale starts this Saturday, Nov.
 14. The latest Best Buy early Black Friday sale is happening right now.
-And although Amazon recently pumped the brakes on discounted Echo devices, there's no doubt those discounts will be back.
+And although Amazon recently put the brakes on discounted Echo devices, there's no doubt those price cuts will be back.

 Best early Black Friday deals available now